-If your website has content that can’t be freely broadcasted to all ages, you should notify your viewers about it.
+If your website has content that can’t or shouldn't be freely broadcasted to all ages, you should notify your viewers about it.

-Normally, such content will be marked as 14,16,18+ and so on, depending on its type.
-Or you can add a disclaimer.
+Normally, such content will be marked as 14,16, or 18+, depending on its type.
+Alternatively, you can add a disclaimer.

-Besides, you can ask for users’ age during the sign-up and then show the relative content.
+Besides, you can ask for users’ age during the sign-up process and then show the relative content.

-Another great way to deal with this aspect is by adding a so-called kids lock or kids account.
+Another great way to deal with this aspect is by adding a so-called kids lock or kids account option.

 Parents or adults can mark this account as “for kids” and the content will be automatically filtered according to the restrictions.